 |IAS 27 (A)||Equity Method in Separate Financial Statements||01/01/2016||yes||none|

 The new IFRS 15 standard on revenue recognition was reviewed for its potential impact on the revenue recognition of existing contracts and future contracts with partners and/or licensees.
-The review for the existing contractual arrangements revealed that no material quantitative effects on the consolidated financial statements compared to the provision currently applied are to be expected.
-Qualitative adjustments of the required disclosures in the Notes under IFRS 15 will be expected, however they will not be made until the standard’s first-time application as of January 1, 2018.
+The review for the existing contractual arrangements revealed that no material quantitative effects on the consolidated financial statements compared to the regulations currently applied are to be expected.
+Qualitative adjustments of the required disclosures in the Notes under IFRS 15 are expected, however, not before the standard’s first-time application as of January 1, 2018.